dmlc/dgl/examples/pytorch/mvgrl/README.md

 |    DGL-sample     | 83.2 |   72.6   |  79.8  |
 |     DGL-full      | 83.5 |   73.7   |  OOM   |

-* We failed to reproduce the reported accuracy on 'Cora', even with the authors' codes.
+* We fail to reproduce the reported accuracy on 'Cora', even with the authors' code.
+* The accuracy reported by the original paper is based on fixed-sized subgraph-training.